ivan-kleshnin/unredux/README.md

 Redux ecosystem is becoming incredibly complex.
 Bloated and overcomplicated to the level of Angular 1.0.
 Many people are switching to Vue.js just because they are tired of adding new and new items to the endless list of: React + Redux + Redux patterns + Redux Actions + Redux Thunks + Redux Sagas + ... where each comes with a tiny benefit and nobody ever talks of drawbacks.
-Redux fatigue is real.
+Redux fatigue is real!

 Learning this library, I always had a sense they tend to choose the simplest tactical solution (along with pathetic names) sacrificing the strategic goal of simplicity.
 The end result is a disaster,